shford/fastfetch_favs/README.md

 # Fastfetch Setup
-> A really short snippet to print my favorite fastfetch logos each time a new terminal window or tab is opened.
+> A really short script to print my favorite fastfetch logos each time a new terminal window or tab is opened.

 ## Installation